 Two types of sensor nodes including wearable sensor nodes and static sensor nodes are implemented.
 Wearable sensor nodes are used for collecting ECG, body temperate and body motion while static sensor nodes are placed in a room for monitoring room temperature and humidity.
 Although several communication protocols such as Wi-Fi, nRF, Bluetooth, and 6LoWPAN are used in our experiments, the implementation of sensor nodes based on nRF is merely described in detail in this chapter.
 The implementation of other sensor nodes based on Wi-Fi, Bluetooth, and 6LoWPAN are carefully discussed in our other works [6] [7] [13] [19].

 As mentioned, each sensor node has three primary components consisting of a micro-controller, sensors and a wireless communication chip.
 According to Gia et al. [11], an 8-bit microcontroller is more suitable than a 32-bit microcontroller for such an IoT sensor node which does not perform heavy computational tasks.
 In the implementation, a low power 8 MHz Atmega328P is used because the micro-controller consumes low energy during an active mode and it provides several sleep modes for saving energy.
 In our experiments, the micro-controller is in a deep sleep all the time except for receiving data from sensors and transmitting the data to smart gateways.
 In several experiments, the micro-controller is active for performing encryption methods (e.g., AES).
-Although the micro-controller supports up to 20 MHz with an external oscillator, 8 MHz is one of the most suitable frequency for the sensor node.
-For running at 16 and 20 MHz, the micro-controller needs 5 V supply while running at 8 MHz requires 3 V which is suitable for an nRF chip.
-According to Gia et al. [11], The micro-controller aims to communicate with sensors via 1 MHz SPI since SPI is more energy efficient than other wirer protocols such as I2C and UART [11].
+Although the micro-controller supports up to 20 MHz with an external oscillator, 8 MHz is one of the most suitable frequencies for the sensor node.
+For running at 16 MHz and 20 MHz, the micro-controller needs 5 V supply while it requires 3 V for running at 8 MHz.
+According to Gia et al. [11], the micro-controller aims to communicate with sensors via 1 MHz SPI since SPI is more energy efficient than other wirer protocols such as I2C and UART [11].

 For collecting ECG, analog front-end ADS1292 component is used.
 ADS1292 can collect high-quality ECG with 2 channels.
 Each channel supports up to 8000 samples/s where each sample is 24 bits.
 ADS1292 consumes low energy and communicates with the micro-controller via SPI.
 In the experiments, 125 samples/s 2-channel ECG is obtained via 1 MHz SPI.